enegalan/easy-markdown-editor/README.md

 - **toolbarTips**: If set to `false`, disable toolbar button tips.
 Defaults to `true`.
 - **toolbarButtonClassPrefix**: Adds a prefix to the toolbar button classes when set.
 For example, a value of `"mde"` results in `"mde-bold"` for the Bold button.
 - **direction**: `rtl` or `ltr`.
 Changes text direction to support right-to-left languages.
 Defaults to `ltr`.
+- **darkmode**: Controls the editor's color scheme.
+If set to `true`, forces dark mode.
+If set to `false`, forces light mode.
+If omitted, the editor will follow the system color scheme preference (auto).

 ### Options example